cognitivetech/Marshall-Rosenberg-NVC/2_Training/2_Communication-with-Ourselves.md

 and become conscious of what you are telling yourself that makes you angry.
 When you see the thinking that makes you angry, transform it into the need that it's distorted.
-Ask yourself, wait a minute, what need of mine is not getting met thats being expressed through judgment of the other person?
+Ask yourself, wait a minute, what need of mine is not getting met that's being expressed through judgment of the other person?

 You'll know that you have gotten connected to your need.
 Your body will tell you so your spirit will tell you so.
 We live in a different world when we are